EBiSC/ebisc_deployment/docs/migration.md

 We told Rachel and Gregory we would do this week starting 24th July.

-1. ask Roslin to stop editing on website
+1. ask Roslin (current core facility) to stop editing on website
 2. run the restore playbooks again
 3. possibly copy the certificates again, as above
-4. ask Gregory to update DNS.
+4. ask Gregory (Contact at ARTICC) to update DNS.
-5. wait 3600 seconds (test - how do I know this?)
+5. wait 3600 seconds
 6. Roslin can start editing website again.